Photo: Pierre Desrosiers/Shutterstock

-A recent Virginia Supreme Court case highlights the importance of using precise language in an order appointing a guardian, as well as ensuring that when a guardian files suit on behalf of
+A recent Virginia Supreme Court case highlights the importance of using precise language in an order appointing a guardian, as well as ensuring that when a guardian files suit on behalf of a ward, the guardian sues in the correct capacity.

 The Virginia Supreme Court recently handed down its ruling in Lopez-Rosario v.
 Habib, 785 S.E.2d 214 (2016), which dealt with an appeal from the Fairfax County Circuit Court.
 The Court confronted the issue of whether the trial court properly dismissed a medical malpractice claim on the ground that the plaintiff filed suit in her own name, despite the fact that she had co-guardians.
 The plaintiff was an adult with several physical and cognitive disabilities, whose parents obtained co-guardianship over her.
 Later, the plaintiff filed a medical malpractice lawsuit in her own name.
 The defendant in that lawsuit moved to dismiss the claim by filing a plea in bar, asserting that the plaintiff lacked legal standing to file suit because she was subject to a guardianship (and that instead, the proper party to the action would have been the parents as co-guardians of the ward).
 The circuit court granted the motion to dismiss, and the ward appealed, alleging that her parents’ authority (under the order appointing them as co-guardians) did not extend to filing legal actions on her behalf.